dnutiu/ImageTagger/readme.md

 ## Development

-If you want to build the application yourself, you will need Java 21 JDK.
+If you want to build the application yourself, you will need Java 17 JDK and the AI models available in the AIModels release.

 The release archive is in the [releases page](https://github.com/dnutiu/ImageTagger/releases).